-ODS requires medical records for students with visual and/or hearing disabilities and, in particular instances, may accept verification of disabilities from the Department of Human Services, Division of Vocational Rehabilitation (DHS/DVR).
+SAS requires medical records for students with visual and/or hearing disabilities and, in particular instances, may accept verification of disabilities from the Department of Human Services, Division of Vocational Rehabilitation (DHS/DVR).
 Documentation must include narrative explanation for clarification and may include an audiogram and/or optometric results.
-Documentation must include specific restrictions due to a physical disability and potential accommodations required.